AdoraWyne/Tic-Tac-Toe/README.md

 I did the mockup of the webpage by hand-drawn first.
 Then targetted HTML, CSS, JS & DOM part by order.

-Secondly, it would be the Javascript and DOM part.
-There are some repetitive code and hope I can modify the code to more DRY when my coding skill is more advanced.
+Secondly, it would be the Javascript and DOM part, especially the winning condition part and how to combine it with the players' selection.
+There are also some repetitive code and hope I can modify the code to more DRY when my coding skill is more advanced.

 ## Things I learnt from this project:
-* More familiarise with the implication of HTML, CSS, Javascript and DOM in general.
+* More familiar with the implication of HTML, CSS, Javascript and DOM in general.

 ### HTML
 - Used semantic markup like main and footer to separate the main content and footer content.